How Do You Check The Refrigerant Levels In A Heat Pump?

-LP Quality Air can assist you with heat pump maintenance in Chatsworth, California, and surrounding areas.
+LP Quality Air can assist you with heat pump maintenance in Chatsworth, Los Angeles, California, and surrounding areas.
 We are a licensed HVAC contractor with over 30 years of experience working on heat pumps.
 We help keep your heat pump running efficiently all year long.

 Steps to check the refrigerant levels in your heat pump:

 - Check the manufacturer’s recommendations: Check the manufacturer’s recommendations for the specific model of heat pump you have.
 It will give you an idea of how much refrigerant the heat pump should have and how often it needs to be checked.